 About a month later, a woman with EHS moved into a house she had rented near Flagstaff.
 She discovered the house had a smart meter, so she called APS.
 The call operator knew all about the issue and cheerfully sent out a technician to swap the meter with a mechanical one.

 APS's opt-out procedure eventually became so streamlined that people could call and be put on an opt-out list before a neighborhood was converted to smart meters.
 Their meters were then marked with a blue tag, so the crew passed it by when they swapped all the meters.

 People who called were sent a special letter which told them how soon their area would be converted to smart meters.
-By late summer, APS published two colorful information sheets about smart meters, which were included with any reply letter.
-The sheets were titled “Smart Meters: Myth vs. Fact” and “Smart Meter and Radio Frequency.”
+By late summer, APS published two colorful information sheets about smart meters that were included with any reply letter.
+The sheets were titled "Smart Meters: Myth vs. Fact" and "Smart Meter and Radio Frequency."
 They were little more than propaganda pieces.

 APS did not charge anything for re-installing the old meters or continuing to send out meter readers.
-We were very happy about this, but it was made clear to us that this was just temporary until APS decided on a long-term solution.
+We were very happy about this, but our APS contacts made it clear to us that this was just temporary until APS decided on a long-term solution.
 We were not guaranteed opt-outs forever, and they intended to eventually demand fees.
 We were also told that their goal was to totally get rid of the analog meters, even for people who opted out of smart meters.